Unpacking the $3M Division 296 Tax

 Implications for investors

-The inclusion of unrealised gains in the tax calculation may discourage long-term asset holding and create cash flow challenges, particularly for SMSFs holding illiquid assets like business premises or farms.
+The original inclusion of unrealised gains raised concerns about long-term asset holding and cash flow challenges, particularly for SMSFs with illiquid assets.
+With this now removed, some of those concerns are eased.

 Navigating the changes